-ON THIS PAGE: You will learn about the different ways doctors treat people with a carcinoid tumor.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will learn about the different ways doctors use to treat a carcinoid tumor.
+To see other pages, use the menu.

-Descriptions of the most common treatment options for a carcinoid tumor are listed below, followed by an outline of treatment options by stage for a gastrointestinal carcinoid tumor.
+Descriptions of the most common treatment options for a carcinoid tumor are listed below, followed by an outline of treatment options by stage for a GI carcinoid tumor.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

-Surgery is the removal of the tumor and surrounding tissue during an operation.
-Many carcinoid tumors are successfully treated with surgery alone.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A surgical oncologist is a doctor who specializes in cancer surgery.
-Complete removal of the entire tumor is the standard treatment when possible.
-Often, the surgeon will remove some healthy tissue around the tumor in hopes of leaving negative margins (no trace of cancer in the healthy tissue).
-When a complete removal of the tumor is not possible, debulking surgery is often used.
-Debulking surgery removes as much of the tumor as possible and may provide some relief from symptoms.
-Learn more about cancer surgery .
+Completely removing the entire tumor is the standard treatment when possible.
+And many carcinoid tumors are successfully treated with surgery alone.
+The surgeon will usually remove some tissue surrounding the tumor (called a margin) in hopes of leaving no traces of cancer found in the body.

 Local excision.
-During this operation, the surgeon removes the primary tumor and a margin of healthy tissue around the primary location.
+During this operation, the surgeon removes the tumor and some surrounding healthy tissue.
 Most localized tumors can be surgically removed through a skin incision, but a rectal carcinoid tumor may be removed through the anus.
-Other gastrointestinal carcinoid tumors can sometimes be removed using an endoscope (see Diagnosis ).
+Other GI carcinoid tumors can sometimes be removed using an endoscope (see the Diagnosis section).

 Low anterior resection.
 During this surgery, a portion of the upper part of the rectum is removed.

 Abdominoperineal resection.
-This surgery is used for a larger tumor in the lower part of the rectum.
-It is the removal of the anus, rectum, and part of the colon.
-After surgery, a colostomy (an opening from the colon to the outside of the body) may be used to carry wastes out of the body.
+This surgery is used for a large tumor located in the lower part of the rectum.
+During the operation, the surgeon removes the anus, rectum, and part of the colon.
+After surgery, a colostomy may be created to carry waste out of the body.
+A colostomy is an opening from the colon to the outside of the body.

 Liver resection.
-This surgery removes areas of metastases from the liver.
-It is not expected to eliminate the cancer, but it often helps relieve or reduce the symptoms of carcinoid syndrome.
+This operation removes areas of metastases from the liver.
+The goal of this surgery is not to eliminate the cancer, but it often helps relieve or reduce the symptoms of carcinoid syndrome.

 Liver transplantation.
-Liver transplantation is rarely used in the treatment of a carcinoid tumor, but it may help younger patients with a carcinoid tumor that began in the liver.
+Liver transplantation is rarely used as a treatment for carcinoid tumor, but it may help younger patients with a carcinoid tumor that began in the liver.

 Intratumoral ethanol injection.
-A CT scan is used to guide a needle into the areas of tumor spread, which are then destroyed by injecting concentrated alcohol through the needle.
+During this procedure, a CT scan is used to guide a needle into the areas of tumor spread.
+These areas are then destroyed by injecting concentrated alcohol through the needle.
 Liquid nitrogen can also be used to cool the needle and destroy the cells by freezing.
 These methods are particularly useful if traditional surgical procedures are difficult or impossible to perform.

 Hepatic artery occlusion or embolization.
 These procedures block the tumor’s blood supply by sealing off the blood vessels leading to the tumor.
 The effectiveness of chemotherapy combined with hepatic artery embolization is not yet clear and continues to be studied.
 This treatment can cause severe side effects and is only considered when other treatment options are not working.